Name: Kent Contreras

 Name: Geffrey Duncan

-Water Conditions: Fields have a bit of water in them from rain but the rivers never broke the banks
+Water Conditions: fields have a lot of water in them from rain, and rivers

-Feeding Conditions: Plenty of food around with oats, corn and smart weed
+Feeding Conditions: There is plenty of food around with oats, and smartweed

-Species and Numbers:Not many geese, quite a few widgeon though!
+Species and Numbers:Not many geese, quite a few ducks though!

 Migrations:Starting to see more ducks in the area